shaileeM/stock-analysis/README.md

 ## Summary

+1. What are the advantages or disadvantages of refactoring code in general?
+   - Advantage : By refactoring the code we can improve the space or time complexity.
+   - Disadvantage : The code needs to be written pertaining to the data available.

-1. What are the advantages or disadvantages of refactoring code?
+1. What are the advantages or disadvantages of refactoring code(VBA)?

    Advantages :
    - By refactoring the code we improved the time complexity for the program.